AlexandreDubray/bn-benchmarks/README.md

 ### Projected Weighted Model Counting

 For now, the only projected weighted model counting encoding is the one proposed in `Schlandals`.
-It is named `sch1` in the hope that I'll improve that encoding at some point.
 - sch
 ```
 @inproceedings{dubrayProbabilisticInferenceProjected2023a,